Renaissance Art in Venice (c.1400-1600)

 Byzantine East and Gothic West met in Venice, and the fine art painting, sculpture and architecture produced during the late fourteenth and early fifteenth centuries reveal the intermingling of the two great cultural forces.
 The facades of St. Mark's and the numerous palazzi that were built by the growing merchant aristocracy combine the pointed arches and vaulting system of Gothic architecture with Byzantine mosaic art and multicoloured marbles.
 (Read about the great Venetian architect: Andrea Palladio (1508-80), famous for his church facades and villas.)
 This synthesis resulted in architecture of remarkable lightness and richness, whose brilliance is dazzlingly enhanced by shimmering reflections in the many canals of the city.
 For more about Christian art in Venice during the late Renaissance period, see: Venetian altarpieces (c.1500-1600).

-The intermingling of East and West so characteristic of Venetian architecture was also characteristic of her population.
+The intermingling of East and West so characteristic of Venetian Renaissance architecture was also characteristic of her population.
 A growing colony of foreign merchants from northern Europe established warehouses and built themselves palaces on the Grand Canal, and from at least the fifteenth century on, the city's population was also increased by a considerable migration from the Christian East.
 Of the many Greek immigrants to Venice, the most famous is probably the painter Domenikos Theotocopoulos, who studied in Venice with the great master Titian (c.1485/8-1576) and later earned his own fame in Spain, where he was called El Greco (1541-1614), after his homeland.
 The migrations from the East bronght to Venice both merchants and an intellectual elite.
 The city became, especially after the Moslem domination of the Near East, the guardian of Greek art and culture and a vital center for oriental studies - most notably medicine and geography, in which the Arabs excelled.
 Although literature seems to have played a fairly small role in the city's intellectual life, she was rich in art and architecture.
 Certainly from the sixteenth century on, the city was regarded as an essential stop-over by merchants, artists, and pleasure seekers from all of Europe.
-Her beauty was celebrated in plays and in paintings, while the magical name of Titian earned a reputation for painting that rivaled that of the Florentines Leonardo (1452-1519), Raphael (1483-1520), and Michelangelo (1475-1564).
+Her beauty was celebrated in plays and in paintings, while the magical name of Titian ranked alongside that of the giants of the Florentine Renaissance, including Leonardo (1452-1519), Raphael (1483-1520), and Michelangelo (1475-1564).

 The sea not only brought the city her prosperity, but provided painters with extraordinary raw material.
 From Vittore Carpaccio (ca. 1455-1525) on, Venetian painters have been inspired to record the dazzling effects of light on the buildings and bridges that line the canals.
 They have depicted the bustle of the canal traffic, the gondolas decorated for secular festivals or religious processions, and in large paintings like Carpaccio's "Legend of St. Ursula" series, they have even represented the high-masted merchant vessels that carried luxury goods to the city from all parts of the world.

 With the beginning of the quattrocento (15th-century), Venice embarked on a policy of strengthening her position on the Italian peninsula.
-She conquered the neighboring cities of Padua, Verona, and Vicenza and established strong diplomatic and economic contacts with Milan and Mantua.
+She conquered the neighbouring cities of Padua, Verona, and Vicenza and established strong diplomatic and economic contacts with Milan and Mantua.
 In 1424, when the Venetian Senate wished to find a mosaicist capable of restoring some of the wall decorations in St. Mark's, they sent for the Florentine master Paolo Uccello to supervise the efforts of local artists.
 Uccello's coming ended the artistic isolation of Venice.
-Soon the influential but short-lived Andrea del Castagno (1420-57) and the sculptor Donatello (1386-1466) followed him to the city.
+Soon several active figures in the Italian Renaissance - including the influential but short-lived Andrea del Castagno (1420-57) and the sculptor Donatello (1386-1466) - followed him to the city.

 At the time of this new contact with Florentine artists, the most noted representatives of Venetian painting were the three members of the Bellini family, Jacopo (c.1400-70), and his sons Gentile (c.1429-1507) and especially Giovanni (c.1430-1516), who became known as the Father of Venetian painting.